A Short Life Story of Ven. Lama

 By and large, there was a threat and danger that the pervasive superstitious atmospheres that were developing in the Chinese communities of both Hong Kong and Taiwan could jeopardize the true propagation and dissemination of the genuine Holy Dharma of Buddhism in general.
 Worst still is the fact that more and more fake gurus with fake teachings slowly appeared, in using Tibetan Buddhism in disguise in order to make their own livings out of it, while cheating on the general public (just like the “worms inside the lion’s belly” as depicted in some of the Buddhist sutras, which means that most of the harms that were being done to Buddhism itself came from within the Buddhist community, and not from without).

 While the general public really care less about what genuine or fake Buddhism is all about, so long that they could get what they want out of those gurus in the name of Buddhism.
 In this way, even some kind of a “spiritual cult of sorcery” might slowly emerge.
 In which case, people will have a hard time to tell the differences between this kind of “spiritual cult” with the culture of genuine Tibetan Buddhism.
-Such is the kind of deterioration that Buddhism in general, and Tibetan Buddhism in particular, is now facing in this Age of Degenerations!
+Such is the kind of deterioration that Buddhism in general, and Tibetan Buddhism in particular, is now facing in this Age of Five Degenerations!
 (Once in a while, very often we heard or saw news from the media reporting that such and such a person disguising as a guru, who did some modern magico-spiritual-religious practices, was cheating on others for either money or sex, or for both, in the name of Buddhism.)

 In view of the whole general trend that had pervaded at that time, Ven.
 Guru Lau saw that he could no longer evade his responsibility in playing an important role of trying to right the wrongs on those superstitious atmospheres of the Chinese Buddhist believers that had spread throughout the general populace in the Chinese communities of both Hong Kong and Taiwan.
 Thus, Ven.
 Guru Lau had been engaging himself in teaching all the basic fundamentals of the Holy Dharma [such as: the Four Dharma Seals, Four Noble Truths, Noble Eightfold Paths, Basic Law of Cause and Effect, Twelve Links of Interdependent Origination (Skt.
 Pratityasamutpada), Thirty-seven Individual Qualities (Pali.
 Sattatiṃsa Bodhipakkhiyā Dhammā), Selflessness (Skt.
 Nairātmya or Anātman; Wyl. bdag med), Emptiness: Neither Existence Nor Voidness (Skt.
 Shunyata), Everything Comes From the Mind, Inconceivable Law of Karma, the Four Tenet Systems, the Three Learnings (bslab pa gsum), the Three Vows (Wyl. sdom gsum), Buddhist Meditation, Mind-Training (Lojong), Thirty-Seven Practices of the Bodhisattvas (Wyl. rgyal sras lag len so bdun ma), the Nine Yanas, and so on, all the way to the Common and Uncommon Preliminaries for the basic foundations on the study and practice of Vajrayana] throughout his life, with great emphasis on the study of sutras and tantras, hoping that this would be able to demystify the image of Tibetan Buddhism.